+PROFILE 5

-5. Larry is a 53-year-old white male student who was laid off from his factory job last year and is pursuing an Associate of Arts degree.
+Larry is a 53-year-old white male student who was laid off from his factory job last year and is pursuing an Associate of Arts degree.
 He enjoys learning and is earning top grades.
 As a child he wasn’t allowed to read books or study because his father insisted that a man makes his living from the strength of his back.
 He’s been invited to join Phi Theta Kappa but is hesitant since he’s not sure he’ll fit in with all the younger students.
 In fact, several of the young students in his English class were whispering, giggling and pointing at his vintage laptop that runs on Windows ‘95.
 The noisy high schoolers in the student center drive him crazy, so he sits in his car when he has a break between classes.